Stewardship: Giving Back To God

 Only Members in Good Standing, financially (Stewardship) and sacramentally, may participate in scheduled Sacraments or participate in certain aspects of Parish life such as voting in Parish Elections or General Assemblies, or hold official positions such as serving on the Parish Council.

-2. A printable stewardship form is available by clicking here.
-Print the form on your home printer, complete and place in the stewardship box in the church narthex or give to the church treasurer.
+- A printable stewardship form is available by clicking here.
+Print the form on your personal printer, complete and return to the Parish Council Treasurer or mail to the church office.

 Each method is completely confidential and secure.
 Your personal information will not be shared or sold to any third-parties and will only be used for the church’s needs.